mathesh-me/multi-tier-architecture-using-terraform/README.md

 - **Application Servers**: These run your application code and can be horizontally scaled.
 - **Load Balancer**: Distributes traffic to the application servers.
+- **Auto Scaling**: Automatically adjusts the number of web servers based on traffic.
 - **Security Groups**: Controls incoming and outgoing traffic to the application servers.

 ### Application Tier Configuration